 - Prior to the Delaware v.
 BP filing, the Sher Edling boilerplate filings featured an additional paragraph about President Johnson, with a massively suspect three-dot ellipsis in the quote out of his speech.
 Those three dots are traceable directly to Naomi Oreskes’ fundamentally disinforming 2007 slide presentation, as I detailed in the latter 2/3rds of my dissection of Rhode Island v.
 Chevron.
 Add the three missing words to where the ellipsis is, and it torpedoes the entire notion that President Johnson and the fossil fuel industry knew anything about global warming as the sole result of burning fossil fuels.
-His speech only mentions pollution, and his reference to carbon dioxide, which is not a pollutant, may well have been a typo for carbon monoxide, which most certainly is a deadly pollutant.

 - Then there’s the “Climate Files”/Kert Davies sources.
 With all of the above fatal faults, it shifts the focus away from AG Platkin’s claims that the fossil fuel industry created disinformation campaigns to protect their income, and shifts the focus instead onto to the plausibly serious situation that a core clique of enviro-activists, including Davies, apparently created disinformation campaigns designed to vilify the fossil fuel industry and undercut the credibility of skeptic climate scientists, funded through dark money channels, in order to protect the multi-billion dollar global warming industry’s income, and the people . whose . reputations . depend . entirely on ye olde worthless leaked industry memos being the smoking gun evidence they claim them to be .